donovanglover/nix-config/help/git.md

 It may be necessary to force push your changes with `git push -f origin <branch>` (usually master).

+Note that you should always make changes from an external branch then make a pull request from your external branch to avoid rewriting history.

 ## Less common commands

 - Removes files to commit: `git rm <files>`